ayusudi/pokemon/README.md

 Name : Luxray (Electric), Hp : 90
 ```

-try to create Array of Instance from demo.txt dengan factory method
+try to create Array of Instance from demo.txt dengan factory method in file demo.js

 ---